 Schedule Your Fibroid Treatment in Denver, CO Today!

-If you have any further questions about how your fibroids may change as you approach menopause, don’t hesitate to schedule an appointment with one of our fibroid specialists at Denver Fibroids.
+If you have any further questions about how your fibroids may change as you approach menopause, don’t hesitate to schedule an appointment with fibroid specialist Dr. E. Brooke Spencer at Denver Fibroids.
 To schedule a consultation at our fibroid treatment center near Denver, CO, please call (303) 805-7477 or request an appointment online.